-The FDA has already approved canagliflozin (Invokana) dapagliflozin (Farxiga), empagliflozin (Jardiance), and ertugliflozin (Steglatro) for the treatment of type 2 diabetes.
+The FDA has already approved canagliflozin (Invokana) dapagliflozin (Farxiga in the US and Forxiga in EU), empagliflozin (Jardiance), and ertugliflozin (Steglatro) for the treatment of type 2 diabetes.
 SGLT2 inhibitors are experimental in T1D and are not yet recommended.
 Some physicians and patients may choose to use these medications off label in T1D.

 Developed by Sanofi and Lexicon Pharmaceuticals, Inc., sotagliflozin has the potential to be the first oral antidiabetic drug approved in the United States together with insulin therapy to improve glycemic control in adults with T1D.
 Sotagliflozin is an investigational oral dual SGLT1 and SGLT2 inhibitor for use as an adjunct to insulin for the treatment of adults with T1D.

 On May 22, 2018, Sanofi announced that the New Drug Application for sotagliflozin was accepted by the FDA, with a target FDA action date of March 22, 2019.
 On January 18, 2019, the FDA’s Endocrinologic and Metabolic Drugs Advisory Committee split 8-8 on recommending sotagliflozin (Zynquista) for approval as an adjunct to insulin for adults with type 1 diabetes (T1D).
 The committee was concerned with the association of SGLT2 inhibitors to increased risk of diabetic ketoacidosis (DKA).